 If you need help to get started, consider modeling some of your favorite newsletters in terms of style and structure.
 You can also leverage free tools to build and send the newsletter, tools like MailChimp, Revue or paid platforms like Curated.
 Most of the platforms offer a free tier, so be sure to test drive a platform before committing to one.

 Consider holding a virtual meeting, these meetings can be shorter than normal and a great way to get others to present.
 Public speaking scares some people, especially when they see a group of people in front of them.
 Presenting over Zoom for instance can help with that because you don’t see all those people in front of you and your mind thinks you are only presenting to one person.
 Nice little metal trick and one that should encourage more community talks.
 Always remember to record those meetings and include them in the newsletter for folks who could not make it.

-These are just some ways to keep the group engaged in between meetings, if you have done something different, share with the community in the comments below and as always thanks for reading.
+These are just some ways to keep the group engaged in between meetings, if you have done something different, share with the community and let me know on Twitter and as always thanks for reading.

 Join the newsletter to receive the latest updates in your inbox.